watchthelight/restless-gambler/context-pack/CHANGED.md

 2025-10-10 — `/loan apply`
 - Added `/loan apply amount:<int> apr:<bps> term_days:<int>` which validates against user-specific offers, creates the loan, credits the wallet, and returns a confirmation card with quick-pay buttons.
+2025-10-10 — Hide admin commands from non-admins
+- Set default_member_permissions=ManageGuild and dm_permission=false on admin-only commands.
+- Non-admins no longer see admin commands in the slash picker.
+- Server admins can override visibility in Integrations → App Commands.